-When Kendrick Perkins of the Celtics went down with a knee injury after colliding with Lakers center Andrew Bynum.
-The worst fear was realized when Perkins tore his ACL and would be out the rest of the game and series (if it went to a Game 7).
-It went to a Game 7.
+When Kendrick Perkins of the Celtics went down with a knee injury after colliding with Lakers center Andrew Bynum in the 2010 Finals, the worst fears were realized.
+Perkins tore his ACL and would be out the rest of the game and series (if it went to a Game 7).

 It was a costly Kendrick Perkins absence.
 The Celtics led by 14 points in the 4th quarter and lost.
 To add insult to injury, Kobe Bryant was a pathetic 6-24 on a hobbled knee himself but he had more rebounds than any other Celtic, rebounds that wouldn’t have been there if Perkins had played.
 Bryant cemented his legacy with a win and 5 titles.
 The Celtic Big Three only had one ring, and then, blink.
 It was over.
 The Big Three dissolved.

-What remains in the aftermath of that 2010 championship game is that Doc Rivers lost a NBA Finals in which he had a 3-2 lead.
-Because Rivers had supreme talent with two Hall of Famers, that loss still clings to him and is part of the Rivers bio.
+What remains in the aftermath of that 2010 championship game is that Doc Rivers lost an NBA Finals in which he had a 3-2 lead.
+Because Rivers had supreme talent with three Hall of Famers, that loss still clings to him and is part of the Rivers bio.
 He gives up leads.
-Not only did he lead 3-2 against the Lakers in Game 6 and lost the series, early in his career coaching for the Magic and playing the Pistons of Chauncey Billups and Ben Wallace, he was also up 3-2 and lost the series.
-Several years ago, he was up 3-2 against the Houston Rockets, blew a huge lead ala the Lakers Finals Game 7.
-The Rockets tied up the series and Rivers lost.
-Doc has had trouble in his career finishing playoff games.
+Not only did he lead 3-2 against the Lakers in Game 6 and lost the series, early in his career coaching for the Magic and playing the Pistons of Chauncey Billups and Ben Wallace fame, he was also up 3-2 and lost the series.
+Several years ago, he was up 3-2 against the Houston Rockets, blew a huge lead, the Rockets tied up the series, and the Clippers lost.
+And who can forget his 2020 bubble collapse?